|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Using commercial curry paste and canned coconut milk makes this recipe fast and easy to prepare.
 The complex, spicy sauce is a perfect match for rich salmon fillets.
 It would also be good with roasted chicken thighs or pork tenderloin.

-- 1 to 2 tablespoons coconut oil (or vegetable oil)
+1 to 2 tablespoons coconut oil, or vegetable oil

-- 2 teaspoons Thai green curry paste (commercial or homemade)
+2 teaspoons store-bought or homemade Thai green curry paste

 Season the salmon fillets with white pepper and brush with soy sauce.
 Set aside while you make the sauce.